It doesn’t take much for a young and attractive woman in a male-dominated trade to stand out on social media.

 In January of 2022, a Facebook account was created for the “character” of Annabel Anderson.

-Annabel presented herself as a tile setter that was joining the tile community on Facebook and looking to learn more and better herself in the trade.
+Annabel presented herself as a tile setter that was joining the tile communities on Facebook, such as Tile Geeks and Global Tile Posse, and looking to learn more and better herself in the trade.

 It didn’t take long before she connected with others in the tile community.
 One of those people was Katie Marcotte of Maine Modern Tile.